GNFulLT/ExamSystem/README.md

    }
 ```

-With this attribute, project knows what should i get a instance for this viewmodel.
+With this attribute, project knows what should i get an instance for this viewmodel.
 There will be thrown an exception if this attribute is not used.

 Every ExamSystem.{Platform} have to write their own startup method and have a Bootstrapper class that is inherited from ExamSystem.Core.Bootstrapper after than it needs to send its current assembly and the TypeOfView that is type of startup screen as a paramater to the ctor.
 Example usage :